-'''

-plot 'file' using 1:($3>10 ? $2 : 1/0)
+plot 'file' using 1:(\$3>10 ? \$2 : 1/0)

-'''

 which plots the datum in column two against that in column one provided the datum in column three exceeds ten.
 1/0 is undefined; gnuplot quietly ignores undefined points, so unsuitable points are suppressed.
+Or you can use the pre-defined variable NaN to achieve the same result.